15 Best Spring Break Destinations in Florida

 It’s the perfect place to enjoy fresh seafood while watching the sunset over the Gulf of Mexico.

-Naples may not have the spring break crowds that Miami, Fort Lauderdale, or Panama City Beach do, but it still offers plenty of fun things to do.
+Naples may not have the spring break crowds that Miami, Fort Lauderdale, or Panama City Beach do, but it offers beautiful beaches and plenty of fun things to do.

-You can also drive around and drool over the dozens of extravagant homes near the water and shop in high-end art galleries, chic boutique shops, and trendy boutiques along the legendary Fifth Avenue South!
+You can also drive around and drool over the dozens of extravagant waterfront homes in Port Royal and shop in high-end art galleries, chic boutique shops, and trendy boutiques along the legendary Fifth Avenue South!

-Now, if you’re looking for something more historic, Naples has several good museums, including:
+Now, if you’re looking for something more historic, Naples has several good museums to enjoy:

 There are also many excellent parks in Naples as well.
 Two of my favorites are Cambier Park, which has a playground and basketball courts, and Delnor-Wiggins Pass State Park, which is a great spot for hiking, swimming, fishing, and birdwatching!